Music of Norway: Pop and rock

 There are not so many Norwegian popular artists who have made it to the international market.
 However, in the 1980s, Norwegian pop trio a-ha had meteoric international success when their 1985 debut Take On Me reached number one in the US and the UK.
 Known as the biggest music export from Norway, a-ha has sold more than 80 million records worldwide and holds the Guinness World Record for drawing the largest paying audience at a pop concert.
 Their highly successful 2010 Ending on a High Note Tour marked the end of a-ha's 25-year career.
 They performed at Rock in Rio 2015 in response to popular demand.
 Since the mid-1990s, Norwegian popular music has experienced a thorough transformation from a small and domestically-oriented scene into a rich and diverse society of musicians and industry representatives with their sights set on the international stage.
 Sissel Kyrkjebø, the singer commonly known as "Sissel", has also reached a level of worldwide popularity, especially after her voice appeared on the soundtrack for the 1997 film Titanic.
 Highlights of her career include singing the Olympic hymn at the 1994 Winter Olympics in Lillehammer, representing Norway at the Nobel Peace Prize Concert, and performing at the invitation of tenor greats Plácido Domingo and José Carreras at the first Christmas concert in Moscow after the fall of the Soviet Union.

+In recent years, a Bergen based pop-singer named Aurora Aksnes, known mononymously as Aurora, has gained international recognition.
+Her 2015 single "Runaway" has accumulated over 3 billion streams across streaming platforms, and her 2021 track "Cure for Me" has exceeded 100 million views on YouTube.
+Since her debut studio album All My Demons Greeting Me as a Friend in 2016, she has released five albums, and is considered one of Norway's most prominent artists.
+In 2019, Aurora contributed backing vocals to "Into the Unknown" for Disney's Frozen 2 and performed the song at the 92nd Academy Awards alongside Idina Menzel and nine international vocalists who dubbed the song in their respective languages.
+She continues to produce music and perform globally, with her 2024–25 What Happened to the Earth? tour attracting 275,000 attendees, including shows at prestigious venues such as the Royal Albert Hall and Wembley Arena.